GoogleCloudPlatform/continuous-deployment-demo/README.md

-Copyright (C) 2016 Google Inc.

 # Sample of how to deploy from Travis CI and run an end-to-end test

-This repo demonstrates how to deploy to Google Cloud from a Travis file and run an end to end test ( in e2e_test.py) against a staging environment.
+This branchd demonstrates how to deploy a Managed VMs app from Travis CI.

 ## Contributing changes